messaoudi-mounir/buddypress-activity-privacy/readme.txt

 Then Activate the plugin.

-You can choose the privacy level from the select box in the Activity Post Form.
+You can choose the visibility level from the select box in the Activity Post Form.

+== Screenshots ==
+1. **Privacy for My Profile Activity** - Allow your users select a visibility level for the activity posted in the profile.
+2. **Privacy for Groups Activity** - Allow your users select a visibility level for the activity posted in a group .
 == Frequently Asked Questions ==

 #### Where to find support? ####